Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 23/08/2014
+	- Precached some textures to avoid potential hitching.
+	- Improved mucous display making it an extra ring in the health bars.

 - 22/08/2014
 	- Updated for Build 268.
 Removed all the stuff that is now part of vanilla.